Uniform Approximation of Eigenproblems of a Large-Scale Parameter-Dependent Hermitian Matrix: Numerical Results

 \section{Numerical Results}

-This section presents numerical results to validate our methods.
-We consider both randomly generated examples and examples arising from space discretizations of parametrized {\PDE}s.
-Recalling \Cref{rmk:adp:ell} as well as \eqref{eqn:spe:gap:def}, we use the condition $\calG_\ell(\mu_{j+1})>10^{-7}$ when choosing $\ell$ dynamically at iteration $j$, and we always set $\sr=1$.
-All computations are performed using MATLAB 2023a on a laptop with Apple M2 Pro processor.
-The MATLAB codes to reproduce the numerical experiments presented here are available in \cite{Man24}.
+In order to validate our results, we consider both randomly generated examples and examples arising from space discretizations of parametrized {\PDE}s.
+Recalling \Cref{rmk:adp:ell} and \eqref{eqn:spe:gap:def}, we use the condition $\calG_\ell(\mu_{j+1})>10^{-7}$ when choosing $\ell$ dynamically at iteration $j$, and we follow the same strategy for the choice of $\sr$ on the projected problem.
+All computations are performed using MATLAB 2023a on a MacBook Air Pro with an Apple M2 Pro processor and 16 GB of RAM.